 Extra acronym - MC

-MC means “Main Character” or in Portuguese “Main Character”.
-It is what we know as the protagonist, that character who plays the main role in the anime.
-And it is always surrounded by looks and clichés around him.
-The “protagonist never dies” cliché is a cliché that few anime have broken.
+MC stands for “Main Character” or in English “Main Character”.
+It's what we know as the protagonist, that character who plays the main role in the anime.
+And he is always surrounded by looks and clichés around him.
+The “protagonist never dies” cliché is a cliché that few Anime have broken.
 There is always a miracle that saves the MC when he needs it most.

 I personally just watched an anime that broke this cliché, Akane Ga Kill, and its popularity was formed in praise as well as criticism.
 Even today this anime is a discussion, and they always mention it when it comes to breaking clichés.